Vitrectomy

 - Macular holes, breaks or tears in the macula, the retina’s central part that controls sharp, straight-ahead vision.
 Typically, they form naturally with aging, as the vitreous fluid shrinks, pulling on the retina.

 - Epiretinal membranes (ERMs), also known as macular puckers.
-Found on the retina’s inner surface, these membranes are semi-translucent and avascular, meaning having few or no blood vessels.
+Found on the retina’s inner surface, these membranes are semi-translucent and avascular, meaning they have few or no blood vessels.

 - Lamellar holes of the macula (LMH), small partial-thickness macular defects

-- Vitreomacular traction (VMT), in which the vitreous gel is unusually attached to the retina, causing macular edema, or swelling
+- Vitreomacular traction (VMT) involves the vitreous becoming abnormally attached to the retina, causing macular edema (swelling)

 Potential Vitrectomy Risks and Complications